sbunivedu/PHP_MySQL/README.md

   " AND last_name = 'Cruise'";
 ```

-Now we can replace hard-coded names with parameters ([query2.php](in query2.php)).
-Note how in the SQL statement the literal string for names are replaced by two variable names.
+Now we can replace hard-coded names with parameters (in [query2.php](query2.php)).
+Note how in the SQL statement the literal strings for names are replaced by two variable names.

 ```php
 <?php